abdollah-aghayan/website-screenshot/README.md

 Before anything you need to have Docker and Golang installed

-You can build a single container with following command
+You can build a single container with the following command

 ```sh
 make all